TERMS AND CONDITIONS

 - SEAYouth Festival is a safe space for Young Southeast Asians to voice out their concerns and be connected to each other.
 The festival has zero tolerance towards hate speech, discrimination, violence, harassment, and any other views and harmful behaviors targeting specific group of people.

 - Participants will be given all access to the full 3-day festival through a one-time registration.
-Once registered and approved by the committee, the participants will be given a unique link to the festival, a link to facebook group, and a link to Global Meet Up.
+Once registered and approved by the committee, the participants will be given a unique link to the festival, a link to facebook group, and links to public events.

 - Participants are encouraged to attend all three sessions of the Grand ASEAN Town Hall since their voices will be important to be noted in the collective statement, which would address the key issues presented from the festival.
-The collective statement of youth will be released on World Humanitarian Day (August 19, 2020)
+The collective statement of youth will be released on International Day of Democracy (September 15, 2021)

 - Please take note that by choosing to turn on your video at any point during the event, you are consenting to being on our database archives visually (for archival purposes).